GaragePolitburo/FormSI060719/README.md

 FormSI060719 is a solidity program on the ethereum mainnet at address %%%%%%%%%.
 It is a form with 13 question, and a user can answer any question(s) the individual wants.
 The questions and answers are state variables (stored on the blockchain), and behave as [ERC721 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).

-There three types of functions: standard ERC721 functions, and market functions (for bidding on tokens, or putting them up for sale)
+There three types of functions: standard ERC721 functions, form functions (for reading and answering form questions), and market functions (for bidding on tokens, or putting them up for sale)

+The form functions are:
+`getFormQuestion(uint256 questionId)`
+Provides text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12 (NOT 1 to 13).
+`answerQuestion(uint256 questionId, string answer)` Allows user to answer question, identified by `questionId`.
+The string `answer` will be stored on the blockchain.
+Each answer is give both a token

 The ERC721 functions are:
 ```